Information Regarding Recent Immigration-related Actions

 New York State’s Dignity Act was signed into law in 2012 to provide students with a safe and supportive environment free from discrimination, harassment, and bullying on school property, a school bus and/or at a school function, and was amended in 2013 to include cyberbullying1.
 The law requires schools to provide students, persons in parental roles, and staff with information about DASA and to develop policies and procedures that require a safe school environment.
 Specifically, DASA requires school districts to develop Codes of Conduct that prohibit harassment, bullying (including cyberbullying), and discrimination against students by other students or school employees, as well as provisions for responding to incidents of discrimination and harassment and reporting such incidents to NYSED.

-As described below, NYSED, together with the New York State Office of the Attorney General (“OAG”), has issued guidance and resources to help school staff, students, and parents report and address incidents of harassment, bullying, and discrimination.
-A joint guidance document issued by NYSED and the OAG in August 2016 includes a sample form for reporting and investigating DASA incidents.2 The Department wishes to augment this important work by reminding schools and families that guidance and technical assistance regarding DASA and safe and supportive schools are available from the Department.
+As described below, NYSED, together with the New York State Office of the Attorney General (“OAG”), has issued guidance and resources and provided technical assistance to help school staff, students, and parents report and address incidents where immigrant students face barriers to enrollment in New York State public schools.
+A joint guidance document issued by NYSED and the OAG in August 2016 includes a sample form for reporting and investigating DASA incidents.2 The Department wishes to augment this important work by reminding schools and families that guidance and technical assistance, safe and supportive schools are available from the Department.

 NYSED encourages districts, parents, and guardians who have questions regarding DASA to contact NYSED for guidance and technical assistance regarding proper investigation protocols and procedures and best practices in creating and maintaining a safe and supportive school environment.
 The Department can be contacted at: